 Cost vs Conscience: Booking.com Delves into the Dilemma Dividing Sustainable Travel in 2023

-LONDON, April 24, 2023 /PRNewswire/ -- Today Booking.com releases its most extensive sustainable travel research to date, spotlighting a dilemma where people feel potentially forced to choose between cutting costs and being more mindful about making more sustainable travel choices.
-With insights gathered from more than 33,000 travelers across 35 countries and territories including:
+- 64% of Australians say they want to travel more sustainably over the coming 12 months,

-- 64% of UK travellers say they want to travel more sustainably over the coming 12 months, while 74% say the global energy crisis and rising cost of living is impacting their spending plans
+- Over half (58%) of Aussie travellers believe more sustainable travel options are too expensive

-- Three fifths (60%) of UK travellers believe more sustainable travel options are too expensive, in contrast to 36% willing to pay extra for travel options with a sustainable certification
+- 500,000+ accommodations are being recognised for sustainability efforts with a Travel Sustainable badge on Booking.com

-- Taking conscious habits from home when traveling, 56% of Brits now turn off the air conditioning in accommodations when they aren't there (up 33% from 2022), while 70% re-use the same towel multiple times (up 36% from 2022)
+SYDNEY, April 26, 2023 /PRNewswire/ -- Booking.com has revealed its most extensive sustainable travel research to date, spotlighting a dilemma - travellers feel forced to choose between cutting costs and being more mindful about sustainable travel choices.
+With insights gathered from more than 33,000 travellers across 35 countries and territories.

-- 500,000+ accommodations globally are being recognised for their sustainability efforts with a Travel Sustainable badge on Booking.com
+At a time of general global uncertainty, travelling more sustainably continues to be front of mind for Australians, with almost three-quarters of travellers (72%) believing people need to act now and make more sustainable travel choices.

-At a time of general global uncertainty, travelling more sustainably continues to be front of mind for travellers, with three-quarters (72%) believing people need to act now and make more sustainable choices to save the planet for future generations.
+"Booking.com's 2023 Sustainable Travel research confirms an intersection between the current cost of living concerns and the extreme climate events witnessed in our region, which has led to a greater demand for both more budget and planet-friendly travel options." said Laura Houldsworth, Managing Director Asia Pacific at Booking.com.

-To learn more about this year's insights and the research methodology, as well as to download Booking.com's full 2023 Sustainable Travel Research Report, visit https://news.booking.com/
+"We are listening and together with our partners across the industry, we are examining every part of the trip to not only support our travellers but to also benefit our Australian communities and environments."

 SOURCE Booking.com